kairstenfay/dataScienceCoursera/JHCourse3Week4/README.md

-Kairsten's Code Book for Week 4 Assignment - Course 3 - Johns Hopkins Data Science on Coursera
+Kairsten Fay's Week 4 Assignment - Course 3 - Johns Hopkins Data Science on Coursera
 --------------------
-This codebook is in addition to the README.txt file supplied with the UCI HAR Dataset.
-I made some modifications to the data variable names.
+This README is meant to update the README.txt file supplied with the UCI HAR Dataset.
+Here, I made modifications to the way the data are presented.

+R file:
 To create a tidy dataset, I used the script run_analysis.R.

-My variable names are as defined:

-## features = list of all features.
-See "features_info.txt" for info about the variables
-## activity_labels = links the class labels with their activity name

-Train data
-## trainX = training set
-## trainY = training labels
-## train_subj = the subject who performed the activity for each window sample from 1-30

-The test data's descriptions are analagous to those of the train data.
-## testX = test set
-## testY = test labels
-## test_sub = test subject

-Explaining my run_analysis.R script:
-To main objective of this analysis was to tidy the data found in the UCI HAR dataset.
+The main objective of this analysis was to tidy the data found in the UCI HAR dataset.
 To do this, I:
-1. Loaded the data according to the variables mentioned above.
+1. Loaded the data according to the variables mentioned in the codebook.txt file.
+2. Created 'test' and 'train' datasets by using cbind on the test and train data, respectively.
-2. Used only measurements from the 'features' variable that pertained to a mean or a standard deviation, and bound these to my dataset.
+	Note: From the 'X' data, I used only measurements from that pertained to a mean or a standard deviation.
+	I bound these 'mean' or 'std' measurements to my train and test datasets.
-3. Combined the test and train data into one larger data frame
+3. Combined the test and train data into one larger data frame by using 'rbind'
-4. removed symbols such as parentheses, hyphens, and underscores from variable names.
-I appended activity names (instead of activity number, as was found in the Y data).
+4. Removed symbols such as parentheses, hyphens, and underscores from variable names.
+I used activity names (instead of activity number, as was found in the Y data), and removed uppercase letters and underscores from these.

-The final, tidy dataset can be found in the data table named 'tidy_data' in R.
+The final, tidy dataset crated from the R script can be found in the data table named 'tidy_data' in R.

-Finally, in order to answer the final question, I used the code as described in ## Part 5 of my R script.
+Finally, in order to answer the final question, I used the code below.

-I summarized each column after grouping by 'activity' and 'subject'.
+5. Subset a dataframe with the mean of each measurement for each activity and subject my_means <- summarize_each(group_by(tidy_data, subject, activity), funs(mean)) write.table(my_means, file = "step5.txt", row.name = FALSE)

 The original README.txt from UCI is below.
-Scroll past this to the bottom to see the feaures_info.txt for information about the features file.

 --------------------